ihuguet/clean-architecture-notes/Clean architecture/Decoupling.md

 - **[[Application rules]]**: business rules more tied to our specific application.
 For example, a form validation.
 - The data base.

 All these elements changes at different times for different reasons.
-They belong to different horizontal layers that has to be decoupled from each other, even if all them are supporting to the same use case.
+They belong to different horizontal layers that have to be decoupled from each other, even if all them are supporting to the same use case.

 Decoupling by use case
 ----------